 Monthly Income – Monthly Operating Expenses = Monthly NOI

 Cash flow is a simple concept that is crucial to understand when investing in real estate.
 You want to find your profit after monthly expenses and loan payment.
 The goal is to have a positive cash flow, so you are earning income in addition to any appreciation of the property’s value.
 You can use your profit to pay down your loan, which helps you in several ways.
 To learn more about the concept of cash flow, check out the book, “Rich Dad, Poor Dad” by Robert Kiyosaki.
 It’s a must-read for anyone looking to increase their financial intelligence.
 To calculate monthly cash flow, use the formula below:

 Monthly NOI – Monthly Loan Payment = Cash Flow

-This worksheet is for informational purposes only.
-You must do your own due diligence before investing in real property.
+This worksheet is for preliminary evaluation only.
+Do your own, complete due diligence before investing in real property.
 There are many factors in buying real estate.
 This worksheet is a preliminary assessment tool to begin your due diligence.
 Consult an expert during your due diligence and closing process.
-By clicking the link below to download the worksheet, you acknowledge you have read and understand this disclaimer.
+The license to use this worksheet is for private use and is not for distribution or resale.
+By clicking the link to purchase the worksheet, you acknowledge you have read and understood this disclaimer.